Martin C Calder offers the following range of services through his Training and Consultancy Service:

 Advisor on Strategic Developments

 Martin has spent periods of time seconded into posts to introduce thresholds for service provision, lead on the implementation of the Assessment Framework, introduce family support systems, and locate multi-disciplinary teams within the ever-changing structures.
-He has acted as an external consultant and trainer to several local authorities introducing the Assessment Framework and currently the Integrated Children's System and the Common Assessment Framework.
+He has acted as an external consultant and trainer to several local authorities introducing the Assessment Framework.
 Martin is also advising on the introduction of a unified assessment framework in Scotland and UNOCINI in Northern Ireland.
-He is commissioned to develop a bespoke CAF for Jersey currently to ensure that all agencies are clear about their roles and responsibilities in their safeguarding children task and have the requisite tools to assess.

 Martin has extensive experience of writing detailed practice guidance to support existing procedures and operational systems and these include sexual and physical abuse and neglect; domestic violence; parenting; kinship care; as well as a great deal of recent work around professional and organisational dangerousness.
 These are available for purchase and they are licensed for use on the intranet in the purchasing authority (see suite of practice guidance pdf).